nicozanf/py4web-pyinstaller/README.md

 ## Status

 The binaries for Windows are already working, but they seem to have some problem with the Edge browser (just don't use it).
-the Mac version is still in progress.
+The Mac version seems fine.

-## Instructions
+## How to use them

-Just downoad the correct zip file and unzip it in a folder.
-On a command prompt, goto that folder and run 'py4web-start apps'.
+Just downoad the correct zip file and uncompress it on a folder.
+Open a command prompt, goto that folder and run 'py4web-start apps'.

 If you prefer to build them by yourself, see the specific README [for Windows](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_win.md) and [for Mac](https://github.com/nicozanf/py4web-pyinstaller/blob/master/README_mac.md).